BenjaminPelletier/dss/config/README.md

 # Multi-region cockroachdb setup

-## Prerequisites:
+## Prerequisites

-* Download & install:
+Download & install:

- - helm
+*   helm
- - kubectl
+*   kubectl
- - docker
+*   docker
- - cockroachdb
+*   cockroachdb
- - [Optional] Golang.
+*   [Optional] Golang.
 Recommended to understand go, and the go toolchain.
- - [Optional] Run `make all` in the top level directory
- - [Optional] minikube, docker-for-mac, or other local kubernetes system.

-* This README takes you through the steps of running the DSS on Kubernetes and assumes familiarity with Kubernetes.
-It is also recommended to read up on CockroachDB, although that is not a requirement.

-0. Clone/Fork this repo
-1. Run `export NAMESPACE=YOUR_KUBERNETES_NAMESPACE`.
-2. Make sure your `$KUBECONFIG` is pointed to the proper Kubernetes cluster and your context is set accordingly.
-3. Ensure cockroach binary is installed and is able to be run with `cockroach version`.
-We use this to generate the certs in the python script.
-4. Uncomment and fill out the **create_clusters** section in `make-certs.py` with the Kube namespace only.
+## Building Docker images

+The grpc-backend and http-gateway binaries are built as docker images and pushed to Google Container Registry in your cloud project.

+List existing images:

+    gcloud --project <CLOUD_PROJECT> container images list

+List the tags on an existing image:

+    gcloud --project <CLOUD_PROJECT> container images list-tags gcr.io/<CLOUD_PROJECT>/http-gateway

+Build a new image:

+    docker build -f cmds/http-gateway/Dockerfile  . -t gcr.io/<CLOUD_PROJECT>/http-gateway:<VERSION>

+Push your new image to Google Container Registry:

+    docker push gcr.io/<CLOUD_PROJECT>/http-gateway:<VERSION>

+## Creating a new Kubernetes cluster on GCE

+Create a new cluster in the given zone:

+    gcloud --project <CLOUD_PROJECT> container clusters create <CLUSTER_NAME> --zone <ZONE>

+Fetch credentials for the cluster.
+This populates your \~/.kube/config file and makes all future kubecfg commands target this cluster.

+    gcloud --project <CLOUD_PROJECT> container clusters get-credentials <CLUSTER_NAME>

+## Creating a new cockroachdb cluster

+1. Use the `make-certs.py` script to create certificates for the new cockroachdb cluster:

+        ./make_certs.py <NAMESPACE> \
+            [--node-address <ADDRESS>]
+            [--node-ca-cert <FILENAME>]

-  * If you are joining existing clusters, make sure to fill in the join_clusters variable with the appropriate node addresses and the path to their public cert.
+    *   If you are joining existing clusters, make sure to provide their public CA certificates with --node-ca-cert, and their addresses with --node-address.

-   Run the `make-certs.py` script to generate the certs

-   > `python2.7 make-certs.py`

-   This script does 2 things:

-- Builds a certificate directory structure
-- Creates certificates within their respective directory to be used by the `apply-certs.sh` script.

-5. Run `apply-certs.sh`.
-This script will delete existing secrets on the cluster named `cockroachdb.client.root` and `cockroachdb.node` and create secrets on the cluster containing the certificates that were generated from the python script.
+1. Use the `apply-certs.sh` script to create secrets on the Kubernetes cluster containing the certificates and keys generated in the previous step.

-6. Build the docker images for both the gRPC backend and HTTP Gateway.
-From the project's root directory:
-  * $ `docker build -f cmds/grpc-backend/Dockerfile -t grpc-backend .`
-  * $ `docker build -f cmds/http-gateway/Dockerfile -t http-gateway .`
-  * Tag and push both containers to a Docker repo that your kubernetes cluster can access.
-7. Fill out the `values.yaml` file with at minimum the ips, namespace, and storageClass, backendImage, and gatewayImage values.
+        ./apply-certs.sh <NAMESPACE>

+1. Copy `values.yaml.template` to `values.yaml` and fill in the required fields at the top.
-8. Run `helm template . > cockroachdb.yaml` to render the YAML.
+1. Run `helm template . > cockroachdb.yaml` to render the YAML.
-9. Run `kubectl apply -f cockroackdb.yaml` to apply it to the cluster.
+1. Run `kubectl apply -f cockroachdb.yaml` to apply it to the cluster.
-10. Now that you have some pods, run `./expose.sh` to create an external IP for each pod.
+1. Use the `./expose.sh` script to create an external IP for each pod:

-11. Make sure that all of your necessary IP's are static.
+        ./expose.sh <NAMESPACE>

+1. Find out the external IP addresses that were just created:

+        kubectl get svc --namespace <NAMESPACE>

-12. Fill in these new IP addresses in make-certs and values.yaml file.
-Repeat steps 5-9.
+1. Add the external IP addresses for the `crdb-node-*` entries to the `ips` list in the values.yaml file.
-  * TODO: automate this so we don't have to repeat these steps.
+1. Re-run the `./make_certs.py` script with the external IP addresses added to `--node-address` flags.
+1. Re-run the `./apply-certs.sh`, `helm template` and `kubectl apply` steps.